maanasaprathap/car_module/README.md

-Here's an elaborate and engaging `README.md` for your **Surveillance Car using ESP32 CAM Module** project repository, inspired by and referencing the contents of your PDF:

----

 # 🚗🔍 Surveillance Car using ESP32-CAM | Wi-Fi Controlled Robotic Camera Car

 ![Surveillance Car](https://via.placeholder.com/800x400?text=ESP32+Surveillance+Car) <!-- Replace with actual image URL -->